 - B) Voting Members:

-- 1) One (1) Student Unit Director Chair
+- 1) One (1) Student Unit Director

-- 2) Four (4) Financial Literacy Mentors
+- 2) Six (6) Financial Literacy Mentors

-- 3) One (1) Internal Vice Chair

-- 4) One(1) External Vice Chair

-- 5) One (1) Information Officer

-- 6) One (1) Data Analytics Officer

-- 7) One (1) Finance Officer

-- 8) One (1) Networking Officer

-- 9) One (1) Print Media Officer

-- 10) One (1) Digital Media Officer

 - C) Non-Voting Members:

 - 1) Two (2) Senate Appointed Liaisons

 - 2) One (1) Community Financial Fund Coordinator

-- 3) A minimum of three (3) and maximum of ten (10) mentors.

 - D) Selection:

-- 1) The Chair of the Community Financial Fund shall be appointed by the Chair of Committee on Committees, the presiding Community Financial Fund Coordinator and the presiding Chair.
+- 1) The Student Unit Director of the Community Financial Fund shall be appointed by the Chair of Committee on Committees and the presiding Community Financial Fund Coordinator.

-- 2) The Four (4) Financial Literacy Mentors Board Members shall be appointed by the Student Unit Director departing or newly elected Chair, the Senate Appointed Liaison(s), the Community Financial Fund Coordinator, and departing board members.
+2) The Six (6) Financial Literacy Mentors shall be appointed by the Student Unit Director, the Senate Appointed Liaison(s) and the Community Financial Fund Coordinator

-- 3) The Mentors, a minimum of three (3) and a maximum of ten (10), shall be appointed by the board on a need basis.

-- E) Term of Office:
+E) Term of Office:

-- 1) The Student Unit Director Chair shall serve a term of one (1) year and may serve no more than two (2) terms if elected consecutively.

-- 2) The Four (4) Financial Literacy Mentors, six (6) Board Members, shall serve each serve an unrestricted number of one (1) year terms, and may be considered for other positions at the end of their term.

-- F) Duties and Responsibilities of Community Financial Fund Coordinator:

-- 1) Attend all meetings.

-- 2) Review grant applications.

-- 3) Shall preside over Mentors' training (for the four weekly workshops), including program, workshop, and content.

-- 4) Appoint and direct Mentors in conjunction with the Student Unit Director.

-- 5) Communicate closely with the CFF Student Unit Director.

-- 6) Communicate and collaborate with Financial Aid Office.

-- 7) Facilitate weekly Financial Literacy Workshops. - 8) Oversee the opening and closing of the grant application. - 9) Oversee the Mentor/Mentee program. - 10) Collaborate with educator and/or personally instruct any Special Topics Course. - 11) Manage and coordinate partnerships with other A.S. entities in the distribution of grants. - 12) Assist other A.S. entities through the distribution of grants. - G) Duties and Responsibilities of Community Financial Fund Chair: - 1) Shall attend all meetings. - 2) Review grant applications. - 3) Shall preside over Mentors' training (for the four weekly workshops), including program, workshop, and content. - 4) Appoint and direct Mentors and Board Members in conjunction with the CFF Coordinator. - 5) Communicate closely with the CFF Coordinator. - 6) Oversee the Unit and work closely with peers to make sure that they are well trained. - 7) Shall attend the Mentors' training. - 8) Oversee the Mentor/Mentee program alongside the CFF Coordinator and promote interest in the program. - 9) Serve as a teaching Assistant or provide other assistance in any Special Topics Course under instruction of the CFF coordinator or course educator. - H) Duties and Responsibilities of all Community Financial Fund Executive Board Members: - 1) Assist with Financial Literacy Month Events. - 2) Facilitate weekly financial literacy workshops. - 3) Attend the weekly meetings all meetings. - 4) Guide students as a part of the Mentor/Mentee program through the provision of financial literacy resources. - 5) Serve as Teaching Assistant or provide other assistance in any Special Topics Course under instruction of the CFF Coordinator other course educator. - 6) Communicate closely with the CFF Coordinator. - 7) Shall be responsible for creating the content corresponding with their positions. - 8) The Community Financial Fund Executive Board shall consist of: One (1) Chair , One (1) Internal Vice Chair, One (1) External Vice Chair, One (1) Information Officer, One (1) Data Analytics Officer, One (1) Finance Officer, One (1) Networking Officer, One (1) Print Media Officer, One (1) Digital Media Officer. - I) Duties and Responsibilities of the External Vice Chair: - 1) Serve as a point of contact between CFF and entities outside of AS.
+- 1) The Student Unit Director shall serve a term of one (1) year. - 2) The Six (6) Financial Literacy Mentors shall serve each serve a term of one (1) year. - F) Duties and Responsibilities of Community Financial Fund Coordinator: - 1) Attend all meetings. - 2) Review grant applications. - 3) Shall preside over Mentors' training (for the four weekly workshops), including program, workshop, and workbook. - 4) Appoint and direct Mentors in conjunction with the Student Unit Director. - 4) Communicate closely with the CFF Student Unit Director. - 5) Communicate and collaborate with Financial Aid Office. - 6) Facilitate weekly Financial Literacy Workshops. - 7) Oversee the opening and closing of the grant application. - 8) Oversee the Mentor/Mentee program. - 9) Collaborate with educator and/or personally instruct any Special Topics Course. - G) Duties and Responsibilities of Community Financial Fund Student Unit Director: - 1) Shall attend all meetings. - 2) Review grant applications. - 3) Shall preside over Mentors' training (for the four weekly workshops), including program, workshop, and workbook. - 4) Appoint and direct Mentors in conjunction with the CFF Coordinator. - 5) Communicate closely with the CFF Coordinator. - 6) Oversee the Unit and work closely with peers to make sure that they are well trained. - 7) Shall attend the Mentors' training. - 8) Oversee the Mentor/Mentee program alongside the CFF Coordinator and promote interest in the program. - 9) Serve as a teaching Assistant or provide other assistance in any Special Topics Course under instruction of the CFF coordinator or course educator. - H) Duties and Responsibilities of all Community Financial Fund Financial Literacy Mentors: - 1) Assist with Financial Literacy Month Events.